therealsphinx/support.balsamiq.com/content/sales/discounts.md

 Volume licenses also make license management easier: you'll have one single Mockups 3 for Desktop license for your total number of users.

-## Discounts when purchasing multiple versions of mockups
+## Discounts When Purchasing Multiple Versions of Mockups

 We offer some discounts to customers who would like to use Desktop and another version of Balsamiq Mockups, no matter which product you purchase first.